 Byrun History, Family Crest & Coats of Arms

 The name Byrun reached England in the great wave of migration following the Norman Conquest of 1066.
-The Byrun family lived in Lancashire.
-The name, however, does not derive from that location, but is a reference to Beuron in Normandy, where the family lived prior to coming to England with the Norman invasion.
+The Byrun family lived in Lancashire, Nottinghamshire and Yorkshire.
+As a Norman name, they claim descent from Beuron, near Mantes, Normandy, where the family lived prior to coming to England with the Norman invasion.

 Early Origins of the Byrun family

 The surname Byrun was first found in Yorkshire where "the poet's ancestors were of unquestioned Norman origin.
 Ernisius de Burun held 32 lordships in Yorkshire, and Ralph de Burun, 13 in Nottinghamshire and Derbyshire, at the compilation of Domesday [Book]."

 "The Byrons belong to a very ancient and distinguished family of Nottingham, ennobled by James I.; and, as we also learn from Deering, Sir John Byron was constable of Nottingham castle in the reign of Henry VIII.
 Byron is still a Nottingham name."

 Delving more into Nottinghamshire records, we found at Hucknall-Torkard, "the church is an ancient edifice, containing several monuments to different members of the Byron family, lords of Newstead Abbey, about two miles distant.
 Here lie the remains of the late celebrated poet, who was interred here, on the 16th of July, 1824, in the family vault: in the chancel is a neat mural monument, with an appropriate inscription.
 There is also a monument to his ancestor, Richard, Lord Byron, who, with seven brothers, faithfully served Charles I. during the civil war, and sustained great losses and hardships on account of loyalty to that monarch."